bhavnarachelli/PharmaTrack/README.md

 ## Project Description:

 The Pharama Track is designed to address the challenges faced in offline medicine supply management by providing a robust database management system.
 Implemented using Python Flask and MySQL, this system offers a user-friendly interface for managing tasks related to medicine supply.
-It leverages the functionalities of AMPPS for efficient deployment and customization.
+It leverages the functionalities of AMPPS for efficient deployment and customization.Simplify navigation and task execution.
+Provide clear visualizations of data and insights.Offer customizable preferences and settings to meet individual user needs.Pharma Track represents a significant advancement in pharmacy management systems, offering a comprehensive solution to streamline and automate various aspects of medicine supply management.
+By leveraging modern technologies and incorporating user-friendly design principles, Pharma Track empowers pharmacies to optimize their operations, improve customer satisfaction, and stay competitive in today's dynamic healthcare landscape.

 ## Key Features: